projects-marknicholas/projects-marknicholas/README.md

-# Hi there, I'm Mark Nicholas! 👋
+# Hi there, I'm Mark Nicholas Razon! 👋
 I'm Mark Nicholas Razon, a full-stack developer based in Laguna, Philippines.

 In addition, I provide freelance work for clients in the areas of full stack development, data analytics, web and graphic design, and code lessons.